JohannesHolmgren/CS4215-project/readme.md

 This is a project for the course Programming Language Implementation (CS4215).
-Overall all the goals which were set up were reached.
-The implementation has support for all of the basic sequential constructs except for for-loops, which were not added due to time constraints.
-For the concurrent constructs channels were used to enable concurrency control, Go statements were added to start concurrent parts of the program.
+The goal of this project was to create a language which is a subset of Go.
+The implementation contains a parser, compiler and virtual machine.
+The language has support for concurrency and the implementing language is JavaScript.

 A full list of all constructs available can be seen below.

 * Variable declaration, both using var and const
 * Variable assignment, current supported types are numbers, Booleans and strings